- Mycoplasma pneumonia (MP) is caused by the bacterium Mycoplasma pneumonia.

 Macrolides, the first choice of antibiotics for children, include:

 Antibiotics prescribed for adults include:

-MP peaks in the fall and winter months.
-The risk of contracting MP is greatest during these times.
-This is especially true in schools, day care centers, and dorms.
-Close places make it easy for the infection to transmit from person-to-person.
+The risk of contracting MP peaks in the fall and winter months.
+Close or crowded places make it easy for the infection to transmit from person to person.

 - Get six to eight hours of sleep per night.

 - Eat a balanced diet.